 I think what I’ve learned from making all of these different play sands is that you have to tweak the ingredients for the type of sand you have.
 All play sand is slightly different, so if your sand isn’t behaving how you’d like it to, you’ll need to increase (or decrease) the quantity of liquid to bring it to a texture you like.

-We tried three recipes for play sand which you can check out and compare here:
+We tried four recipes for play sand which you can check out and compare here:

 1. Shaving Cream Sand Foam using Shaving Cream and Sand – Make this one if you want a cool sensory foamy experience, but not necessarily the most squishiest, moldable sand.